-Through Eldred's leadership, she has revitalized the relationship between the College and the South Bend community, as well as strengthening ties with Notre Dame and Holy Cross.
 Eldred publicly announced her retirement in March 2003, but was asked to stay on until a successor was named.
 Vice president and associate provost of Notre Dame Carol Mooney was chosen Dec.
 26. She will begin her tenure as president June 1.
 Though Eldred has enjoyed her time at Saint Mary's, she is ready for change, she said.
 "My husband Don and I are going to move back to St. Paul, where I am going to take some time off," Eldred said.
 "And then, I hope to get involved with some volunteer work.'
 Over the course of seven years, Eldred has made and will take many memorable moments with her.
-"Some of my fondest memories from campus are generally all of my interactions with students," Eldred said.
-"Other highlights for me include learning about faculty accomplishments, seeing the strong intellectual life that characterizes Saint Mary's and meeting so many of the wonderful alumnae from here.'
+"Some of my fondest memories from campus are generally all of my interactions with stu-dents," Eldred said.
+"Other highlights for me include learning about faculty accomplishments, seeing the strong intellectual life that characterizes Saint Mary's and meeting so many of the wonderful alumnae from here."
 Although it is hard to leave, Eldred said she is excited about Mooney coming in.
 "If I were to give her [Mooney] some advice, it would be to listen when you first come in to what everyone has to say," Eldred said.
 "But don't respond to all that advice.
 Also, take the time to set your priorities and to learn the culture of the College.
-It truly is a wonderful place to be.'
+It truly is a wonderful place to be.
 Sara Mahoney, student trustee 2003-04, in believes Eldred did an outstanding job during her time at Saint Mary's.
-"Dr. Eldred leaves an extraordinary legacy to Saint Mary's," Mahoney said.
+Eldred "Dr. leaves an extraordinary legacy to Saint Mary's," Mahoney said.
 "She has been the catalyst of the Master Plan as well as the Strategic Plan.
 Her vision of where Saint Mary's can be in the future is inspiring to all of us here at Saint Mary's.
-Mahoney said it was her presence around campus that students recognized and appreciathas a welcoming attitude," Mahoney said.
-"She exudes the mission of Saint Mary's wherever she goes and can articulate it quickly and concisely.
-We want to thank "If I were to give her [Mooney] some advice, it would be to listen when you first come in to what everyone has to say.
+Mahoney said it was her presence around campus that students recognized and appreciat- "She takes the time to talk to students in the hall and always has a welcoming attitude, Mahoney said.
+"She exudes the mission of Saint Mary's wherever she goes and can articulate it quickly and "If I were to give her [Mooney] some advice, it would be to listen when you first come in to what everyone has to say.
 But don't respond to all that advice."
+Marilou Eldred Saint Mary's president ries want to thank Dr. Eldred for her commitment to each Saint Mary's student and wish her the best in her retirement."
+From her final weeks as president

+concisely.
+We

+Eldred will take with her a range of

+accomplishments and memo-

-Marilou Eldred Saint Mary's president president, Eldred will take with her a range of accomplishments and memories "This is truly an amazing and wonderful place," Eldred said.
+"This is truly an amazing and wonderful place," Eldred said.
 "I hope that I've made it a better place."

 Contact Angela Saoud at saou0303@saintmarys.edu